Top Things for a Family Ski Trip

-I prefer renting a condo versus staying in a standard hotel room, especially for families.
-Here’s what I want in a rental property or condo for a family ski trip.
+Over the years, I realized renting a condo works out better than staying in a standard hotel room, especially for families.
+Here’s what I need in a rental property or condo for a family ski trip.

 - Washing Machine and Dryer–a must for wet clothes